In 2021, famous British chef Gordon Ramsay declared that Greek food is better than Italian during an episode of ITV’s Gordon, Gino & Fred Go Greek.

 Gordon told Gino: “Greece never gets the look-in that France has or the Italians…Honestly, I think Greek cuisine is better than Italian cuisine.”

 Gino looked absolutely shocked at Gordon‘s statement, proceeding to put down his glass of champagne angrily before replying “Oh you’re not serious!”
 He then tried to rope Fred in on his side as he waved his arms in protest, crying out “Say something, say something!”

 Fred agreed with Ramsey about Greek food’s superiority

 Sadly, for Gino, Fred agreed with the Kitchen Nightmares star, telling him that people in Greece live long, healthy lives as a result of their national dishes.

 Gino fired back: “The Italian diet is one of the most famous diets in the world.
 People living many, many years.”
 He added that you simply cannot compare Greek cuisine to that of the Italians.

-During the episode, the three chefs stopped off on the Greek islands of Crete, Santorini and Mykonos.
-From Gino skippering a catamaran to diving for lobsters, taking mud baths to helping make moussakas, the three foodies had a blast during their time in the Greek islands.
+During the episode, the three chefs stopped off on the Greek islands of Crete, Santorini, and Mykonos.
+From Gino’s skippering a catamaran and diving for lobsters to his taking mud baths and helping make moussakas, the three foodies had a blast during their time on the Greek islands.

-Crete is also home to hundreds of smaller, less well-known beaches holidaying Britons have already discovered and love coming back to.
+Crete is also home to hundreds of smaller, less well-known beaches vacationing Britons have already discovered and love returning to.
 Part of the Cyclades islands, Santorini is a popular holiday destination.
 Walking the Caldera and watching the sunset is a must on the island.